LesliTech/lesli-nodejs-mongodb-tools/readme.md

 ```

 #### document.find(schema, query?)
-Finds documents into the database and collection specified by the given `schema`.
-With `query` argument is possible to add aggregation pipelines, so you can add a custom query.
+Find documents into the database and collection specified by the given `schema`.
+With `query` argument is possible to add aggregation pipelines, so you can add a custom query.  <br />
 Example:

 ```js